Skip to content

 2026 rates

-2026 rates for home care have risen 4 to 6 per cent compared to 2024, due to sector wage revaluation.
-Prices vary by mode, type of service and region.
+2026 rates for home care rose 4 to 6 per cent compared to 2024, a direct consequence of the sector wage revaluation (collective bargaining agreement 43 and following).
+The grid remains fragmented by mode, region and service type.

 Indicative price grid

 See the price table at the start of the article.
-Provider mode rates include social charges.
-In direct mode, add about 40 per cent employer charges to the hourly rate.
+Provider-mode rates include social charges.
+In direct mode, count about 40 per cent employer charges on top of the gross hourly wage.

 Weekend and holiday surcharge

-Sunday and holiday interventions carry a 25 to 50 per cent surcharge depending on the applicable collective agreement.
+Sunday and bank holiday interventions carry a 25 to 50 per cent surcharge depending on the applicable collective agreement.
+A point often underestimated in initial budgets, which can inflate the monthly bill by 10 to 15 per cent for intensive care plans.

 Financial aid